Siteimprove/alfa/.changeset/moody-lizards-enjoy.md

 **Breaking:** `Cascade.of` has been renamed `Cascade.from`.

-This match better naming conventions in other packages, since it does perform some heavy computation before building the cascade.
+This matches better naming conventions in other packages, since it does perform some heavy computation before building the cascade.